Courses

 GST 6109.
 Basic Field Research Methods.
 (4 Hours)

-Focuses on research and analysis, which are a central part of scholarly learning.
-To understand the nature of how information is gathered, processed, and communicated, it is imperative that students familiarize themselves with and cultivate basic research methods used in the field of social sciences.
-Exposes students to the essentials of field research methods, covering various research methods as well as their applications, advantages and disadvantages, and limitations.
-Examines different types of studies and methods and seeks to help students prepare for field research work, effective online and library data retrieval, analyzing research data and information, and writing of a thesis paper.
+Focuses on research and analysis, which are central to scholarly learning.
+To understand how information is gathered, processed, and communicated, it is imperative that students familiarize themselves with and cultivate basic research methods used in the field of social sciences.
+Studies the essentials of field research methods, covering various research methods as well as their applications, advantages and disadvantages, and limitations.
+Examines different types of studies and methods.
+Seeks to help students prepare for field research work, effective online and library data retrieval, analysis of research data and information, and the writing of a thesis paper.

 GST 6200.
 The Funders.
 (4 Hours)